chaos-polymtl/lethe/doc/source/tools/automatic_launch/automatic_launch.rst

 	parameters = template.render(velocity_x=u)

 .. warning::
-	In the render step, it is really important to use the same variable name as the template file.
+	In the rendering step, it is really important to use the same variable name as the template file.

 Then, we will need to copy in the ``case_path`` (the path of one case's folder) all the files we need for the simulation.